Ultimate Marion Real Estate Investing Guide for 2026

 Buy and Hold

-At some point in the future, when the market value of the asset has increased, the investor has the option of liquidating the investment property if that is to their benefit.
+At some point in the future, when the value of the investment property has improved, the investor has the option of unloading the investment property if that is to their advantage.

 Factors to Consider